TeamLumi/luminescent-team/rom-hacking/scripting/introduction.md

 For example to make an object disappear in the future, starting the moment you are in the [Area](../dictionary/areas.md), you need to both set the Flag using [_FLAG_SET](commands/gamedata/041-flag-set.md) and [_OBJ_DEL](commands/interface/147-obj-del.md).

 The same goes for [_FLAG_RESET](commands/gamedata/043-flag-reset.md) and [_OBJ_ADD](commands/interface/146-obj-add.md) if you want to make a [PlaceData](place-data.md) appear and make it stay even when the [Area](../dictionary/areas.md) is reloaded.

+## Text output buffer

+There are different functions for displaying textboxes.

+Textboxes get their content from JSON-Files.
+This is done in Scripting.

+These JSON-Files house all the text used in the game and can be referenced whenever to get the text to display it in a textbox.

+Some texts have placeholder values.
+These can be replaced with any text from the buffer.

+The easiest way is to use `_MACRO_*` commands.
+If you use these, ev-as converts these into text for you.
+Depending on which Tags you use, you may need to manually edit the Tag list in the JSON-File.